 With 7,107 islands to explore, a coastline extending for more than 36,000 kilometres, more than 3,000 beaches and a nation renowned for its cheerful and hospitable nature, the Philippines is not a place where you’re likely to get bored.
 Add into that mix the highest number of volcanoes per square kilometre, the more species of mangrove species than anywhere else in the world, the most bio-diverse reef system, a rich and varied cuisine and award-winning accommodation.
 The question is: how do you fit everything you want to do into the time that you have?

 Here are some suggestions on what to see and do, and where to stay in the Philippines to make the most out of your visit.
-Plus check out a selection of gorgeous photos from the Philippines below….
+Not to mention a selection of gorgeous photos!

 Savouring some of the country’s traditional dishes is a must.

-Sometimes considered the unofficial national dish of the Philippines, adobo is a popular dish: meat, seafood or vegetables marinated in vinegar, soy sauce and garlic, browned in oil and then simmered in the marinade.
-Try the lamb adobo at Abe, in Taguig City, or the two-way adobo at Café Juanita in Bonifacio Global City, Taguig, both in Metro Manila.
+Sometimes considered the unofficial national dish of the Philippines, adobo is a popular dish.
+It’s made from meat, seafood or vegetables marinated in vinegar, soy sauce and garlic, browned in oil and then simmered in the marinade.
+Try the lamb adobo at Abe, in Taguig City, or the two-way adobo at Café Juanita in Bonifacio Global City, Taguig.
+Both are in Metro Manila.

 Bagnet is another must-try, albeit fairly sinful, Filipino recipe.
 It is made from any cut of pork, most commonly pork loin or pork belly, and is deep fried twice for crispiness.
 Head down to La Preciosa in Laoag City, Ilocos Norte, and try their bagnet and pinakbet (stewed vegetables seasoned with fish paste).